10 Nautical Miles To Miles

 A nautical mile, often abbreviated as NM or nmi, is a unit of length used primarily in air and sea navigation.
 Unlike the statute mile (or land mile) which is based on arbitrary historical measurements, the nautical mile is directly tied to the Earth's circumference.
 This connection provides a consistent and globally relevant standard for measuring distances across large bodies of water and in the sky.

 Historically, one nautical mile was defined as one minute of latitude along a meridian.
 Because the Earth is not a perfect sphere, but rather an oblate spheroid (slightly flattened at the poles and bulging at the equator), the length of a nautical mile varies slightly depending on latitude.
-However, the International Nautical Mile was standardized in 1929 as 1,852 meters (approximately 6,076 feet), a value readily accepted and used globally.
+Even so, the International Nautical Mile was standardized in 1929 as 1,852 meters (approximately 6,076 feet), a value readily accepted and used globally.

 The Conversion: 10 Nautical Miles to Miles